Interview with William E. Badgley on 'Here to Be Heard: The Story of the Slits' (2017)

 I don’t really think of music or art in terms of gender so I don’t know that I can answer that question.

-(Here are a few bands/artists that WiR has into recently: Mitski, Margaret Glaspy, Soccer Mommy, Hop Along, War On Women, and Japanese Breakfast.)
+[I won't lie: I found this answer frustratingly obtuse.
+If you want some recommendations, here are a few artists I've been into recently: Mitski, Margaret Glaspy, Soccer Mommy, Hop Along, War On Women, and Japanese Breakfast.

 Is punk dead?
 Every few years, there's a new article in a big publication with a cheeky headline like this one: "Is Punk Dead?
 Johnny Rotten Admits He Will 'Sorely Miss' the Queen When She Dies."
 People obviously long for the way things used to be at the height of the movement, but I'd like to know if you think punk exists in 2018 and if so, how it's changed most significantly over the years.